 This class is free to the community, but donations are encouraged and appreciated.

 Rae is a Seattle-based, DC-born self-taught visual artist who tells stories of self-identity, sexuality,

 Afrocentrism, spirituality, mental health, and more, through their work.

 “Telling stories that are unheard or undervalued gives greater meaning to any work.” -RA

 Learn more about Rae

-Guest Artist for March 13th and 20th: Selorm Tamakloe
+Guest Artist for March 13th: Selorm Tamakloe

 Selorm Tamakloe is a Ghanaian American woman who recently graduated from the University of Washington with degrees in Biochemistry and Dance.
 Having a wide array of interests, she sings, dances, models, teaches, created the UW Arts Diversity Council, and is an athlete to name a few.
 Selorm is an aspiring pediatrician who plans on returning to her home country of Ghana to practice medicine.
 Currently, Selorm is a member of the Gansango Contemporary African dance company.